maarten-pennings/ElektroClub2023/cost/cost.md

-Upgraded to 150 items.
+Upgraded to 150 items (actually 200).
 They got cheaper.
 I divided shipping and discount (€4.87 - €0.04) over 3 items, that is €1.61 each.
 Then green is €1.11 + €1.61 = €2.72, red is €1.04 + €1.61 = €2.65,
 and blue is €8.08 - €2.72 - €2.65 = €2.71.